nickthecoder/tedi/README.md

 As with TextArea, you can style :
 - .tedi-area
 - .tedi-area .content
-- .tedi-area .scroll-pane

 TediArea has similar styleable properties as TextArea, with the addition of :
 **-fx-display-line-numbers** (boolean)

 You can also style **.tedi-area .gutter** (a Region), which is where the line numbers appear.

-e.g. To change the color of the line numbers :

-    .tedi-area .gutter { -fx-text-fill: xxx }

-Note, for correct alignment, the top padding of .gutter must be the same as .content

 I have included a style sheet as a resource in package **uk.co.nickthecoder.tedi** called **tedi.css**.